sourcecode347/SQLBot/README.md

     pip install requirements.txt

+Open the sqlbot.py with a text editor and go to the settings sector and setup the SQLMAPAPI_PATH and the other settings if you want to change.

 To use the SQLBot Script execute this Command :

     python sqlbot.py -t targets.txt -o results.txt -p 16